 The more information you get from the client, the better it is for setting the right direction.
 Design briefs, calls and Skype conferences, chat in Slack, brainstorming sessions, moodboards can all form the good starting line for productive work.

-At this stage, it is highly advisable for designer to get the data about:
+At this stage, it is highly advisable for a designer to get the data about:

 - the nature of the product